English Whisky: The Ultimate Guide

 Since 2014, the East London Liquor Co. have been producing and importing a range of spirits, including gins, vodka, rum and whisky.
 Striving to be as commercially ethical as possible, the London company aims to make their spirits accessible in price without compromising on taste.

 Initially founded in 1807, the distillery was re-established in 2011 to make the first London whisky in over a century.
 Building on the traditions of the Georgian era with a contemporary twist, the independent craft distiller has created spirits in collaboration with The Royal Botanical Gardens at Kew.
+We now beiliev this distillery has been acquired by British Honey Co.

 This London company released their first single malt whisky in September 2019.
 With traditional methods including floor malting and low fermentation processes, these whiskies are distinguished by their “fruit forward” character.